The Program at a Glance (FAQs)

 Unfortunately you may not apply for an ePatient scholarship.
 Only ePatients may apply for the ePatient Scholarship Program.
 Medicine X provides discounted registration rates for academic researchers and students.

 How are Stanford Medicine X ePatient scholarship recipients selected?

 Successful applicants demonstrate a history of patient engagement, community outreach and advocacy.
 Preference is given to individuals using emerging technologies and social media such as blogs, podcasts, Twitter, Facebook.
 In the application process, applicants complete both an application to a needs-blind, merit-based selection system as well as a separate financial assistance application.
-The 2018 Medicine X ePatient Advisory Council reviews all applications, narrows the field of applicants by merit, ranks applicants, and conducts short live video based interviews of finalists.
+The 2019 Stanford Medicine X ePatient Advisory Council reviews all applications, narrows the field of applicants by merit, ranks applicants for consideration by Stanford Medicine X program faculty.
 Only after this initial ranking process are financial need statements considered.
 The most highly-ranked applicants receive priority consideration for financial assistance.
 All final decisions are made by the Medicine X executive director.

 Selection Process and Waitlisting

-Applicants will be narrowed to a field of finalists, at which time they will be notified and asked to schedule a live 10-15 minute video interview via Google Hangout or Skype.
-Scholarship offers will then be made to qualified applicants.
+Scholarship offers will be made to qualified applicants.
 Applicants will have 5 days to review and accept their scholarship offer.
 If an applicant does not reply in the allotted time, their scholarship offer will be forfeited.

 Is financial need considered during the Stanford Medicine X ePatient Scholarship selection process?